kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 Design and Analysis of Experiments: in context
 ===============================================

-This chapter is a totally different approach to learning and understanding about systems, not only (chemical) engineering systems.
+This chapter will take a totally different approach to learning and understanding about systems, not only (chemical) engineering systems.
 The systems we could apply this to could be as straightforward as growing plants, or perfecting your favourite recipe at home.
 Or they may be as complex as the entire production line in a large factory producing multiple products and shipping them to customers.

 In order to learn about a system we have to disturb it and change it.
 This is to ensure cause and effect.
 If we do not intentionally change the system, we are only guessing, or using our intuition.
 In this chapter we learn what the best way is to intentionally disturb the system to learn more about it.